RedHatSatellite/satellite-ansible-collection/README.md

 ### Installation from Automation Hub

 You can install the collection with `ansible-galaxy collection install redhat.satellite` (Ansible 2.9 and later).
-You will require the `python2-apypie` RPM provided in the Red Hat Satellite repositories.
+You will require the `python-requests` RPM provided in the Red Hat Enterprise Linux repositories.

 ## Satellite Documentation